 The Drink Water app

 I downloaded the Drink Water App and while it definitely encouraged my water drinking habits, after about 2 days I couldn’t keep up with its demands.
 However, now that I’m trying to quickly tone down and firm up before I head to Bali at the end of the month in earnest, I’m going to commit to it fully.
 So if you need some helping getting enough H2O while it’s 10 degrees outside, this app is for you.
+I’ve been reading various ideas about how to get purer water and I’m even thinking about getting a water filter bottle to use with the app!

 I’ve been very busy planning my #TOAMBlogShop, which is happening on Saturday, 6 August at Jordan Wine Farm.
 There are still a couple of tickets available, so if you’re keen to take your hobby blog to a more professional place, book your ticket here.
 You can find out more about what exactly the workshop is all about, here.